National Name Check Program

 Mission: The mission of the National Name Check Program (NNCP) is to disseminate information from FBI files in response to name check requests received from Federal agencies including components within the Legislative, Judicial, and Executive branches of the Federal Government, for the purpose of protecting the United States from foreign and domestic threats to national security.

-Purpose: Customers seek background information from FBI files before bestowing a privilege—whether that privilege is government employment or an appointment, a security clearance, attendance at a White House function, issuance of immigration benefits, naturalization, or a visa to visit the United States.
+Purpose: Many federal agencies seek background information from FBI files before bestowing a privilege—whether that privilege is government employment or an appointment, a security clearance, attendance at a White House function, immigration benefits, naturalization, or a visa to visit the United States.
 More than 50 agencies regularly request FBI name checks.
 In addition to serving federal government customers, the NNCP conducts numerous name searches in direct support of the counterterrorism, counterintelligence, and homeland security efforts of the FBI.

 Source of Data: The NNCP conducts manual and electronic searches of the FBI’s Central Records System (CRS).
 The CRS encompasses the centralized records of FBI Headquarters, field offices, and legal attaché offices, as well as all investigative, administrative, personnel, and general files.